Combined COVID-19 MENA Monitor Household Survey, CCMMHH- Nov-2020

 The COVID-19 MENA Monitor Survey was led by the Economic Research Forum (ERF) to provide data for researchers and policy makers on the socio-economic and labor market impact of the global COVID-19 pandemic on households.

-The ERF COVID-19 MENA Monitor Survey is constructed using a series of short panel phone surveys every two months that cover topics such as demographic and household characteristics, education and children, labor market status, income, social safety net, employment and unemployment detection, employment characteristics, and social distancing.
+The ERF COVID-19 MENA Monitor Survey is constructed using a series of short panel phone surveys that are conducted every two months, covering topics such as demographic and household characteristics, education and children, labor market status, income, social safety net, employment and unemployment detection, employment characteristics, and social distancing.
 In addition to the survey's panel design, which will permit the study of various phenomena over time, the survey also takes into account the key demographic and socio-economic characteristics of each country in the questionnaires' design to understand the different distributional consequences of the impact of COVID-19 and responses to it.
 This design allows further study of the effect of the pandemic on different vulnerable groups including women, informal and irregular workers, low skilled workers, and youth.

 The COVID-19 MENA Monitor Survey consists of a set of harmonized surveys, including:

--The “Poll on the effects of COVID-19 in Egypt” cross-sectional survey, conducted and prepared by the Egyptian Centre for Public Opinion research “Baseera” in June 2020 and harmonised by ERF.
+-The “Poll on the effects of COVID-19 in Egypt” cross-sectional survey, conducted and prepared by the Egyptian Center for Public Opinion research “Baseera” in June 2020 and harmonized by ERF.
 This dataset is featured as Egypt's wave 1 for Household/Individual data.

-- The ERF COVID-19 MENA Monitor Survey, which is a wide-ranging, nationally representative panel survey.
-The baseline wave of this dataset was collected in October 2020 and harmonised by the Economic Research Forum (ERF) and is featured as wave 1 for Household/Individual data for Tunisia and Morocco.
+- The ERF COVID-19 MENA Monitor Survey is a wide-ranging, nationally representative panel survey.
+The baseline wave of this dataset was collected in October 2020 and harmonized by the Economic Research Forum (ERF) and is featured as wave 1 for Household/Individual data for Tunisia and Morocco.
 The survey is in the process of further expansion to include other Arab countries in the MENA region as well as additional waves for Tunisia and Morocco.

 The harmonization was designed to create comparable data that can facilitate cross-country and comparative research.
 All the COVID-19 MENA Monitor surveys incorporate similar survey designs, with data on households and individuals within those households.